-Description: This native perennial plant is up to 6' tall and unbranched, except at the inflorescence.
+Description: This perennial plant is up to 6' tall and unbranched, except at the inflorescence.
 The central stem is stout and smooth.
 The leaves usually occur in whorls of 3-9 along the stem, although some of the upper leaves may occur along the stem in pairs or alternate individually.
 The leaves are individually up to 7" long and 1" across, rather stiff in texture, and sometimes curve upward along their margins.
 They are lanceolate or narrowly ovate, with smooth margins and parallel venation.
 Above the terminal leaves of the central stem, 1-12 flowers hang downward from stalks about 4-8" long that spread upward and outward.
 Some flowering stalks may also appear from the axils of the upper leaves.
 Each showy flower is about 3-4" across, with 6 tepals that flare outward and then curve strongly backward beyond the base of the flower.
 These tepals are yellowish orange or green near the base of the flower, and become orange to dark orange towards their tips.
 They have numerous brownish purple dots toward the throat of the flower.
 The stamens are quite conspicuous and strongly exerted from the base of the flower, with reddish brown to black anthers that are ½" long or longer in length.
 They surround a long whitish orange stigma that curls slightly upward and is orange or brown toward its tip.
 The blooming period occurs from early to mid-summer, and lasts about a month.
 There is no noticeable floral scent.
 The oblong 3-lobed seedpods contain closely stacked, flat seeds with thin papery wings – this enables them to be carried some distance by gusts of wind.
 The root system consists of a white bulb, from which new offsets may form.

 Cultivation: The preference is full or partial sun, rich loamy soil, and moist conditions.
 An established plant, however, can withstand some drought.
 Growing this plant from seeds is slow and difficult, but relatively easy from bulbs or transplants.
 There is some tendency to flop over if there is inadequate support from neighboring plants.

-Range & Habitat: The Turk's Cap Lily occurs primarily in a few counties in southern Illinois (see Distribution Map).
+Range & Habitat: The native Turk's Cap Lily occurs primarily in a few counties in southern Illinois (see Distribution Map).
 This is a rare plant in the wild in Illinois, although it is occasionally cultivated in gardens because of the showy flowers.
 Habitats include moist meadows in woodland areas, open woodlands and young flatwoods, thickets, and areas along lakes.
 This plant is occasionally introduced into natural areas outside of its original range.

 Faunal Associations: Cross-pollination is required for fertile seeds.
 The large showy flowers appear to be designed to attract hummingbirds and larger day-flying insects, such as Sphinx moths, Hummingbird moths, long-tongued bees, and the larger butterflies.
-Charles Wilson in Flowers and Insects (1928) observed the Greater Fritillary, Monarch, and Spicebush Swallowtail butterflies as occasional visitors to Lilium superbum, which was probably Lilium michiganense, as the former species doesn't occur near Carlinville, Illinois.
+Charles Robertson in Flowers and Insects (1929) observed the Greater Fritillary, Monarch, and Spicebush Swallowtail butterflies as occasional visitors to Lilium superbum, which was probably Lilium michiganense, as the former species doesn't occur near Carlinville, Illinois.
 Larger herbivores, such as deer and livestock, will consume mature plants, while immature plants are vulnerable to small herbivores.
 Small rodents may eat the bulbs.